stlc-dev/flipkart/README.md

 # Flipkart
 Steps to Run Project
-1. clone the project on local system
+1. Clone the project on local system
-2. import to ide
+2. Import into ide
 3. Flipkart/testng.xml Run this file (TestNG)